A facelift, or rhytidectomy, is a procedure in cosmetic surgery that aims to give a more youthful appearance to the face.

 A facelift does not last forever.

-Research suggests that five and a half years after surgery,
+Research suggests that five and a half years after surgery, 21 percent of facelifts relapse, but that 76 percent of people still look younger than they did before the operation.

 In men, it can be harder to achieve a natural appearance after surgery, because they have hair in front of their ears, or sideburns.
 If the sideburns are pulled backward and upward, this can look odd.